readthedocs/readthedocs.org/docs/user/glossary.rst

    CI/CD
       CI/CD is a common way to write *Continuous Integration and Continuous Deployment*.
       In some scenarios, they exist as two separate platforms.
-      Read the Docs contains a combined CI/CD platform made for documentation.
+      Read the Docs is a combined CI/CD platform made for documentation.

    dashboard
       The "admin" site where Read the Docs projects are managed and configured.